Florencea/ma7/README.md

 - Search on typing by id, title, info
 - No CSS dependency
-- Update daily on 5:00 GMT+8 use Github Actions
+- Update daily on 5:00 GMT+8 use GitHub Actions
+- Cache images in GitHub Actions